 All parts of the Wien Museum at Karlsplatz can be accessed without using steps.
 Our exhibitions are also designed to be highly accessible.

-Accessible exhibitions: Further information about tactile objects, braille or large text, easy-to-understand services, information in Austrian Sign Language, and facilities such as our "Restrooms for All", induction loops, rental wheelchairs, and other available aids and resouces can be found here.
+Accessible exhibitions: You can find further information about tactile objects, braille or large text, easy-to-understand services, information in Austrian Sign Language, and facilities such as our "Restrooms for All", induction loops, rental wheelchairs, and other available aids and resouces.

 Restrooms for All: An accessible restroom of approximately 12 m², offering adequate space for a wheelchair user and two caregivers, is located in the basement.
 This is equipped with a height-adjustable nursing bench, a ceiling lift, and other functions that make it easier for individuals with complex disabilities to participate in society.
 The "Restrooms for All" is located in the public part of the museum and can also be used without an entrance ticket.